Returning to Ireland from the United States of America

 Get a solicitor (lawyer)

-You will need to hire a solicitor to do conveyancing.
+You will need a solicitor to do conveyancing.
 This is the legal worked involved in buying a house.
+Since conveyancing charges can vary between solicitors, contact several different solicitors to compare prices.
+The Law Society of Ireland has a search tool you can use to find a solicitor near you.

 Get mortgage approval